mathmaster13/palhack/README.md

 It's what it says it is.

+This allows the PAL people to have nice things.
+But my real goal is to use this PAL version as the basis for a different implementation of PALhack.
+I'm not sure what will come out of this, or if my idea is feasible, but let's see!

+I also am fixing speedhack bugs if I find them, hopefully putting them upstream.

 Finished:
 - Every piece of code from the original ROM that is region-specific has been added to this version of speedhack.

 Current to-dos:
 - Any issues with the size of the ROM?
 PAL does have extra code that NTSC does not, and we didn't include any extra padding data.
+(Probably totally fine.)
 - Adjust scanline count code for PAL (scheduling controller polls, etc).
 - Check if any other speedhack-specific code, or even just re-implementations of original ROM code, needs to be adjusted for PAL
 - Figure out why allegro was turned off
 - Figure out how to tune the audio engine without it bugging out

-This allows the PAL people to have nice things.
-But my real goal is to use this PAL version as the basis for a different implementation of PALhack.
-I'm not sure what will come out of this, or if my idea is feasible, but let's see!

-I also am fixing speedhack bugs if I find them, hopefully putting them upstream.

 # NES Tetris Speedhack